-Assumed offering price per Unit (1) \$ Historical net tangible book value per share as of June 30, 2022 \$0.92 Increase in net tangible book value per share attributable to Investors \$ Net tangible book value per share after the offering \$ Dilution per share to new investors share to existing shareholders and an immediate dilution of \$ per share to the investors in this offering, without deducting the underwriting discount and estimated offering expenses payable by us.
+Assumed offering price per Unit (1) \$1.58 Historical net tangible book value per share as of June 30, 2022 \$0.92 Increase in net tangible book value per share attributable to Investors \$0.18 Net tangible book value per share after the offering \$1.10 Dilution per share to new investors \$0.48

-(1) The assumed offering price may not be the final price of the offering and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
+(1) The assumed offering price may not be the final price of the offering and will be adjusted based on the actual public offering price and other terms of our initial public offering determined at pricing.

-If the underwriter exercises its option to purchase additional Shares, Pre-Funded Warrants, and/or Warrants, the as adjusted net tangible book value of our common shares after this offering would be \$ or \$ per share representing an immediate increase in net tangible book value of approximately \$ per
+If the underwriters exercise their option to purchase 731,707 additional Shares and/or Warrants, the as adjusted net tangible book value of our common shares after this offering would be \$20,876,777 or \$1.12 per share representing an immediate increase in net tangible book value of approximately \$0.20 per share to existing shareholders and an immediate dilution of \$0.46 per share to the investors in this offering, without deducting the underwriting discount and estimated offering expenses payable by us.